 Depending on the market and the overall demand for homes, buying real estate as an investment may prove detrimental to your financial portfolio.
 Bear in mind that a great deal of the growth in the prices of homes is due to inflation and consumers’ overall ability to buy property.
 If your sole reason for buying a home is because you feel it’s a great investment, you might want to balance your decision by considering stocks.
 That being said, buying a home could be a good investment if you plan on renting it out.

-4. The Mortgage Lender Who You Gives You the Lowest Interest Rate Is the One to Go With
+4. The Mortgage Lender Who You Gives You a Competitive Interest Rate Is the One to Go With

 5. You Can Write Off All of Your Mortgage Interest From Your Taxes